noahehall/nodeproto/packages/libraries/configproto/src/webpack/README.md

 - should prefer webpack for its complexity and raw power
 - use whenever you dont have time to build an esbuild plugin
+- generally webpack is used for building complex & performant client side code, use esbuild for building server side code
+  - hence no backend.webpack.config.mjs

 chain

 1. `setup.webpack.config.mjs` generates default set of data to build via webpack
 2. `base.webpack.config.mjs` starting point of a webpack configuration
-   - use this when building for node?
+   - if you must, use this when building for node
 3. build a specific type of application
    - `client.webpack.config.mjs` build something for the client
    - `react.esbuild.webpack.config.mjs` build a react application